danielspg/danielspg/README.md

 - 👯 I’m looking to collaborate on **Privacy Preserving AI projects**

 - ⚡ What I like: **writing books, reading, cricket...and doing research of course**

+- 🚗 Recent Work:

+  1. Created New Aggregation strategy for Federated Learning named it <a href="https://github.com/danielspg/flower/blob/testing_FedAvgGrad/src/py/flwr/server/strategy/FedAvgGrad.py">FedAvgGrad</a>.
+     This strategy can be later modified for prevention of Data Poisoning Attacks on Federated Learning.
+  2. Created Examples: <a href="https://github.com/danielspg/flower/tree/testing_FedAvgGrad/examples/pytorch_mnist_FedAvgGrad">pytorch_mnist_FedAvgGrad</a> ,
+ <a href="https://github.com/danielspg/flower/tree/testing_FedAvgGrad/examples/quickstart_pytorch_FedAvgGrad"> quickstart_pytorch_FedAvgGrad </a>
+  to showcase the utilization of this strategy in Federated Learning scenario.

 <h3 align="center">Connect with me:</h3>
 <div align="center">